 Led by Ceredigion and Powys County Councils, the Growth Deal is supported by a combined commitment of £110m from UK and Welsh Governments to leverage further public and private investment.
 It aims to create long term jobs and increase productivity, playing a key role in catalysing economic recovery and growth across the region.

-The NSC is one of eight major projects currently shortlisted for consideration for Growth Deal funding.
+The NSC is one of several major projects currently shortlisted for consideration for Growth Deal funding.
 Final decisions on the award of funding will be made following the third stage of the business case development process.